-Editor’s note: This article is part of a series, “Compete and Win: Envisioning a Competitive Strategy for the Twenty-First Century.”
+Editor’s note: This article is part of the Army Cyber Institute’s contribution to the series, “Compete and Win: Envisioning a Competitive Strategy for the Twenty-First Century.”
 The series endeavors to present expert commentary on diverse issues surrounding US competitive strategy and irregular warfare with peer and near-peer competitors in the physical, cyber, and information spaces.
-The series is part of the Competition in Cyber Project (C2P), a joint initiative by the Army Cyber Institute and the Modern War Institute.
+The series is part of the Competition in Cyberspace Project (C2P), a joint initiative by the Army Cyber Institute and the Modern War Institute.
 Read all articles in the series here.

 Special thanks to series editors Capt.
 Maggie Smith, PhD, C2P director, and Dr. Barnett S. Koven.